emper0r/IVAO-status/README.rst

  IVAO - STATUS
 ===============

-Author: Antonio Peña
+:Author: Antonio Peña
-E-mail: <emperor.cu@gmail.com>
+:E-mail: <emperor.cu@gmail.com>
-License: GPLv3+
+:License: GPLv3+
-Date: Jul 2011
+:Date: Jul 2011

 IVAO (International Virtual Aviation Organisation ™) for its acronym in English, is one of the most successful networks for flight simulation.